-This simple and easy guacamole recipe is THE BEST!
-Ready in only 10 minutes, I serve it with chips, on a salad, in tacos and on toast! (gluten free, dairy free, vegetarian, paleo, vegan)
+This Easy Guacamole Recipe is THE BEST!
+Ready in only 10 minutes, it’s a simple and healthy Mexican classic.
+Serve it with chips, on a salad, in tacos or on toast! (gluten free, dairy free, vegetarian, paleo, vegan)

-And maybe, just maybe, all alone by the spoonful.
+And maybe, if you’re like me, you can eat it all alone by the spoonful.

 How to make guacamole